 Change is inevitable for subscription businesses and it is taking place every day.
-Customers are adding subscriptions, cancelling services and everything in between.
+Customers are adding subscriptions, canceling services and everything in between.
 Change directly impacts the team members that are engaged (sales, customer success, technical support, professional services) with prospects and clients and can create substantial challenges as you align those resources to your business objectives within each stage of growth.
 By measuring all levels of engagement that your sales team has with your target market, you have the ability drive the results from the top of the pipeline all the way to closed customers and long-term retention.
 In this blog, we are going to discuss how change impacts your workforce and some concepts for how to manage it as a subscription economy business.

-Before you start to manage change, you have to think about ways to capture the key information about your early customer engagements that can be used to help steer you through driving the significant growth you’ll want later.
+Before you start to manage change, you have to think about ways to capture the key information about early customer engagements that can be used to help steer you through driving the significant growth you’ll want later.
 As you capture the logical elements like average deal cycle, buyer journey and resources required to support key steps in the engagement, you also need to consider what your team’s true capacity is and how to best align.
 This would also include key information at the individual level.
 In this stage, virtually everyone in the organization is a salesperson, so the name of the game is aligning top resources with the best opportunities.
 As organizations grow in this phase, they will want to determine how long they want their sales team that closed the new logo to stay engaged with the client and what incentives and measurement they will put in place to drive the results that the business needs to continue growing.

 Start-up businesses leverage their SPM platform’s Workforce Management solutions to: